AlisAquilae/Academia/content/Notes/Summaries/Advanced Hydrological Systems Analysis/AHSA Summary Lectures.md

 $$

-In other words, the variance of the optimal parameter set is calculated as
+In other words, the variance of the optimal parameter set is calculated as the variance of the noise divided by the sum of the model sensitivity squared.

+Graphically, a parameter is more uncertain if
+1. The leftover objective function is greater (i.e. further away form x-axis)
+2. The slope is less steep